thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-013-new-initiative-process.md

 The Good Docs Project has an issue of delivery: we haven't delivered a 1.0 of our templates since the inception.
 And as a volunteer org, we need to keep focus on our mission and goal.
 It's easy to dilute ourselves if we don't keep ourselves accountable to focus and intentional communal growth.

 In other words, we as a project need to make sure we can at least do our core mission well.
-All new initiatives should
+All new initiatives & associated working groups should

 (As a personal note, the drafter of this RFC has ADHD, so "new project energy" is a real thing, a true risk of distraction and effort dilution.)